shraddhapatki/movie-tracker/README.md

 my friends and family.
 Or, I would use such an application to keep track of my favourite films and perhaps, use when I am in need of a film to watch.

+**User Stories**

+- As a user, I want to be able to add a movie.
+- As a user, I want to be able to remove a movie.
+- As a user, I want to be able to view all movies.
+- As a user, I want to be able to mark a movie as watched.